Building customisable forms - Beta

 Introduction and overview of intended functionality

 Forms enable you to collect data for a wide range of purposes.
 Whether you're creating a questionnaire to gauge interest in volunteering, creating a Gift Aid form or requesting parental consent for a youth group trip, forms provide all the tools you need.

 Forms can be created within the Address Book and Children modules and data is collected via a form page which can be shared with potential respondents via a URL link.
 Invitations can also be emailed to contacts and children within ChurchSuite, enabling them to access a form which has been pre-filled with existing data such as their name and contact details.
-Form overseers are notified as forms are submitted and responses can be viewed within ChurchSuite or downloaded to a CSV file.
+Form overseers are notified as forms are submitted and responses can be viewed within ChurchSuite or downloaded to a CSV or PDF file.

 Several Example Forms are available to help you get started.

 To add a form, select the Forms tab in the Address Book or Children modules…

 On the Add form pop up, complete all of the details as appropriate.

 Start Date/Time refers to the date/time after which responses can be submitted and End Date/Time is the date/time after which responses cannot be submitted.
 If a Brand is specified, it will be used on the form page and invitation emails.

 Visible to specifies the user groups or user the form is visible to within ChurchSuite whilst Visible in specifies the module(s) the form is visible in.

 It's possible for forms to collect data from multiple modules.
 This means that it's possible for a user who only has Address Book permissions to see fields from the Children module if a form is visible in both the Address Book and Children modules.
 It is the responsibility of the ChurchSuite user who creates a form to set the Visible to and Visible in controls appropriately to ensure that data is appropriately protected.